Spending months at home during the coronavirus lockdown resulted in thousands of people taking the plunge and getting a pet...

 - It’s important to consider the long-term implications of owning a pet

-Thousands of people have sought canine companionship to help them through the isolation and anxiety caused by the pandemic.
+Thousands of people sought canine companionship to help them through the isolation and anxiety caused by the pandemic.
 Having a puppy bounding about at home can be a great distraction, help reduce stress levels and even improve mental health.
-Being stuck at home has also meant many new owners have had the extra time to dedicate to training a puppy, while others say having a four-legged friend has encouraged them to take regular exercise during lockdown.
+Being stuck at home also meant many new owners had the extra time to dedicate to training a puppy, while others say having a four-legged friend encouraged them to take regular exercise during lockdown.

 Feline friends are also in demand

 It’s not just dogs that saw an increase in demand, however.
 Battersea Dogs & Cats Home reported that the coronavirus outbreak caused a huge rise in its rehoming figures for both dogs and cats.
 In the lead up to lockdown, new homes were found for 86 dogs and 69 cats, up from 42 dogs and 29 cats the previous year.
 The increased time at home also seemingly resulted in cats becoming more friendly towards their owners.
 A report in the Sun showed that 51% of owners claimed their feline friends went outside much less, and 89% said their pet gave them emotional support during the lockdown period.

 Concerns about impulse buying